· ·

 Little Twin Rd, Germantown, Ohio, 45327

 Designed and built by renowned bridge designer David H. Morrison in 1870, this bridge was built in the inverted bowstring truss style.
 A move to its current location in 1911 for preservation didn’t work.
-It was destroyed by a drunken driver in 1981 but was rebuilt and converted to a pedestrian bridge.
+It was destroyed by a drunken driver in 1981 but was rebuilt and converted into a pedestrian bridge.

 Germantown Covered Bridge 1